Fantom-Factory/afFpm/readme.md

         fantom = http://fantom.org/fanr/
 ```

-As you can see, setup creates an fpm.bat file and some default config and publishes non-core pods
+As you can see, the `setup` command creates an `fpm.bat` file, an `fpm.config` file, and publishes any non-core pods to a local repository.

-You can then use `fpm` from teh command line to run Fantom.
+You can then use `fpm` from the command line to run Fantom.

 Behind the scenes: set `FAN_ENV`